 2. Set up a digital scheduler

-Another digital tool that has been saving my butt since even before the virus forced us all online is my scheduler.
+Another digital tool that has been saving my butt for years is my scheduler.
 As a coach, I spend a lot of time coordinating meetings, coaching sessions, and discovery calls.
 If I were to do all my scheduling via email, my life would be a nightmare of double-bookings, circling back to people, and email ping-pong.
-No gracias!
+No, gracias!

 Instead, I have a simple online scheduler set up and synced with my calendar: see an example here.
 Whenever I want to schedule a call with someone, I just send them the link to the appropriate scheduler – I have one for coaching sessions and another for discovery calls.
 Best of all, the links are also custom bit.ly shortlinks, which means I never have to go searching for the link to my scheduler!
 I can just type it into an email or Instagram DM thread from memory.
 The confirmation lands in my email & syncs to my calendar, and I’m good to jump on the call at the chosen time.
 So easy.